 Passionate about creating dialogue with other art forms, he also composes music for film, video, dance, theatre, and sound installations.
 His long artistic collaboration with Belgian choreographer Michèle Noiret began in 1988 and has continued through 16 productions to the present day, as they prepare a new work for 2019.
 He has also produced a series of interactive installations, often in collaboration with visual artists, including Marie-Jo Lafontaine, Fred Vaillant, Mario Benjamin, and Laura Colmenares Guerra.

 He has received commissions from, among others: the Opéra de Paris (France), Ars Musica (Belgium), IMEB (France), ZKM (Germany), Art Zoyd (France), Musiques Nouvelles (Belgium), Musée des Beaux-Arts d’Angers (France), Nuit blanche (Belgium), and Festivaal van Vlaanderen (Belgium).
-His work tied for the Public prize at the Noroit-Léonce Petitot Competition (France, 1991), received Mentions (2002, ’05, ’09) and a First Prize (2007) at the Bourges International Electroacoustic Music Competition (France) and has been a finalist a number of times.
+His work received the First Prize at he Musica Nova Competition, Prague (Czech Republic, 2021), tied for the Public prize at the Noroit-Léonce Petitot Competition (France, 1991), received Mentions (2002, ’05, ’09) and a First Prize (2007) at the Bourges International Electroacoustic Music Competition (France), and has been a finalist a number of times.
 His music has been broadcast on radio in many countries and has been performed in many international concerts and festivals.

 He is founding member and president of the Belgian Federation for Electroacoustic Music (FeBeME-BeFEM) and of ARTeM in Brussels (Belgium), as well as a founding member of the Forum des compositeurs (Composers’ Forum).
 He was also the Belgian representative of the European COST (Cooperation in Science & Technology) actions “Digital Audio Effects” (DAFX, 1997-2001) and “Gesture Controlled Audio Systems” (CONGAS, 2003-07).